The Future of Liberty

 David Keene (00:37:27):

-Yeah, you need both.
+Yes, you need both.
 You need to have somebody.
-And this is what the Buckley people and all these people did with the early conservatism or the modern conservative, and they bound it all together.
+And this is what the Buckley people did with the early conservatism or the modern conservative, they bound it all together.
 It was there.
 And then along came the leaders, the Reagan, obviously Goldwater before that,

 (00:37:46):

-And they popularized it.
-And you sort of need both.
-But if you've got one without the other, if you've got the greatest ideas in the world, and nobody, I ran for office once and lost, and it was very early, and Ronald Reagan did some commercials for me, and I said that the voters at that time thought we were both nuts.
-The voters learned that maybe they were wrong the first time, but you can have the greatest ideas in the world if nobody's going to buy 'em, and it's not going to get you very far.
-Or if you've got a leader who doesn't have any ideas, and we've had some of those, that doesn't get you very far.
-But ultimately, if you have faith in your ideas that they're going to work and the world has a way of coming around, and it's amazing how fast two things are amazing.
-It's how fast things can go to hell, and it's how fast they can recover.
+and they popularized it.
+You really need both.
+If you have one without the other, if you’ve got the greatest ideas in the world but no one to carry them forward, it doesn’t go anywhere.
+I ran for office once and lost.
+It was very early in my career, and Ronald Reagan even did some commercials for me.
+At the time, I said the voters thought we were both nuts.
+Later, they learned maybe they were wrong the first time.
+You can have the greatest ideas in the world, but if nobody’s going to buy them, it won’t get you very far.
+Or if you’ve got a leader with no ideas, and we’ve had some of those, that doesn’t get you very far either.
+Ultimately, if you have faith in your ideas, they’ll work.
+The world has a way of coming around.
+Two things are amazing.
+It’s amazing how fast things can go to hell and how fast they can recover.

 Mitch Daniels (00:38:40):

-But I'm with you what's essential.
-Certainly if you want to move, if it is going to be movement that moves the country, it has to have a core of ideas, then someone will prove the best person for giving expression to those ideas.
-That's ordinary.
-Doesn't work the other way around.
-You've mentioned him a couple times and he became harder and harder to predict, I thought later on, but what do you think Barry Goldwater would say about our current situation if he were here today?
+I’m with you.
+What’s essential, certainly if you want to create a movement that can move the country, is that it must have a core of ideas.
+Then someone will emerge as the best person to give expression to those ideas.
+It doesn’t work the other way around.
+You’ve mentioned him a couple of times, and I thought he became harder and harder to predict later on, but what do you think Barry Goldwater would say about our current situation if he were here today?

 David Keene (00:39:12):

-He'd be beside himself.
-Of course.
-He was quite a character, and he was really, when I talk about real conservatives, Goldwater people, he stood up when there wasn't any conservative movement and he created it.
-I mean, then he was interested.
-We talked earlier about two of my favorite people, and they were very similar, were Barry Goldwater and Eugene McCarthy.
+He'd be beside himself, of course.
+He was quite a character.
+He really was.
+When I talk about real conservatives, Goldwater people, he stood up when there wasn’t any conservative movement and he created it.
+We talked earlier about two of my favorite people, and they were very similar, Barry Goldwater and Eugene McCarthy.

 (00:39:41):

-They both were essentially hoisted up to lead a movement they didn't want to lead.
-And then both of 'em got mad about it when anybody else tried to lead it.
-So they both became cynical.
-Goldwater was a libertarian conservative, and that brought him into direct conflict with a lot of the social conservatives and others.
+They both were, essentially, hoisted up to lead a movement they didn't want to lead.
+Then both of them got mad when anybody else tried to lead it.
+They both became cynical.
+Goldwater was a libertarian conservative, and that brought him into direct conflict with a lot of the social conservatives.
 He was an anti-communist and a libertarian.
-So he had the difference between Barry and some of the others.
-He wasn't political in the sense that he was going to just go along and get along.
-No, and McCarthy, who I thought was he and I had a great relationship up to when he died.
+The difference between Barry and some of the others was he wasn’t political in the sense that he would just go along and get along.
+There was McCarthy, who I thought I had a great relationship with, up to when he died.
 They were in many ways the same guy.
-Of course, now, Goldwater never supported Reagan.
-He supported Ford over Reagan because he sort of back in the back of his mind, resented the fact that this guy came along and took it all from him, even though he didn't want to lead it.
-And then he sort resented Reagan from that point on, McCarthy was cynical enough.
-He resented all of them, but I think the two of 'em, if they'd lived next to each other, would've gotten along pretty well.
+Now, Goldwater never supported Reagan.
+He supported Ford over Reagan because in the back of his mind, he resented the fact that this guy came along and took it all from him, even though he didn't want to lead it.
+He sort of resented Reagan from that point on and McCarthy was cynical enough, he resented all of them.
+I think the two of them, if they'd lived next to each other, would've gotten along pretty well.

 Mitch Daniels (00:40:57):

 So David, I pointed out that you're one of the few people who can talk with equal authority and eloquence about both the most practical politics, but also some of the philosophical questions.
 I just want to ask you a couple of those while we have a few minutes left.
-Many of the founders, in many sense, have asserted that religion, religious faith, is a prerequisite to democracy as we practice it.
-And if that's so, first of all, do you think that's so, if that's so, how much cause for concern should we have that religious practice, religious church attendance, every measure has dropped pretty sharply in the last 20 years.
+Many of the founders, in many senses, have asserted that religious faith is a prerequisite to democracy as we practice it.
+If that’s so, first of all, do you think that it is and, how much cause for concern should we have that religious practice, religious church attendance, every measure has dropped pretty sharply in the last 20 years.

 David Keene (00:41:40):

-I think we should be very concerned about it, whether you're religious or a churchgoing person in the traditional sense, I mean, the founders pinned it on religion.
+I think we should be very concerned about it.
+Whether you're religious or a churchgoing person in the traditional sense, the founders pinned it on religion.
 What they were saying was, in order to be a free people, you have to have basic values.
-And if you don't have that, there's no reason for anything to hold together.
-And the deterioration of those values can be calculated by looking at the deterioration of religion is important in people's lives.
+If you don’t have that, there’s no reason for anything to hold together.
+And the deterioration of those values can be calculated by looking at the deterioration of religion.
+It is important in people's lives.
 Hayek was a libertarian.
 He believed that it was necessary for people to be free to have that grounding in values.
-And that's missing in many ways.
-It's not taught, it's not absorbed.
+That’s what’s missing in many ways.
+It's not taught and it’s not absorbed.

 Mitch Daniels (00:42:31):